dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Pointer/Smart-pointers/shared_ptr/Guide/nextptr-Using-weak_ptr-for-circular-references/index.md

 ## Dealing with Circular References

-There are several ways to avoid the memory-leak mentioned above, and depending on an application, the workarounds could be very involved and ugly.
+There are several ways to avoid the memory-leak mentioned above, and depending on an application, the workarounds could be very involved(复杂的) and ugly.
 For instance, in some cases, we might be able to change one of the references (e.g., the reference to *Back* in *Forth*) to a raw pointer.
 By doing that, we are letting only one class control the lifetime of the other and avoid a memory leak.
 However, that solution is too specific and is not applicable in those situations where the lives of *Back* and *Forth* should be entirely independent of each other.
-It is ideal to use weak references (*weak_ptr*) in these circumstances where classes need to have cyclic links without controlling the lifetime of each other.
+It is ideal to use weak references (*weak_ptr*) in these circumstances where classes need to have **cyclic links** without controlling the lifetime of each other.

+> NOTE: cyclic line

-Let's take a more realistic example where we use weak references to avoid circular references.
+Let's take a more realistic(现实的) example where we use weak references to avoid circular references.
 In an event-driven application (e.g., a UI application), there are sources of events and listeners that consume events.
 A *Listener* is registered with a *Source* for consuming events.
-An ostensibly simple approach is that a *Source* keeps a strong reference to a *Listener* to dispatch events:
+An ostensibly(表面上) simple approach is that a *Source* keeps a strong reference to a *Listener* to dispatch events:

 ```c++
 struct Event {